 Usually, court documents and banking transactions require mandatory notarization.
 The information revolving around notary stamps can be overwhelming.
 Remember that the notarization process, at its core, boils down to vetting, certifying, and record keeping.

 In this blog post you’ll learn more about:

 - What is the purpose of notary stamps?

-- The difference between notary stamp, notary seal embosser, and digital notary stamp
+- What’s the difference between notary stamp, notary seal and digital notary stamp?

 - Perks of a digital notary stamp

 - Seven steps to create a notary stamp online

 Notary stamps (also know as notary seals) are inked rubber stamps that are used to notarize a document and provide the notary public’s credentials for authentication.

 Notary stamps can come in various colors, shapes, and sizes and are usually round or rectangular.
 Each state has its own requirements for what must be included in a notary stamp.
 These stamps typically contain the same information as a notary embossing seal.

 A notary stamp contains crucial information unique to the notary public, including their name, state, commission expiration date, and commission number of the notary.
 And whether it’s a typical notary stamp, seal embosser, or digital notary stamp, the idea is to prevent fraud and ensure transparent notarization of transactions.
 It is important to understand that notarization can involve significant milestones in your life.